zdravkov/kendo-docs/api/web/grid.md

 If set to `true` the column will be displayed as locked in the grid.
 Also see [Frozen Columns][frozen-columns-url].

+> Row template and detail features are not supported in combination with column locking.

 #### Example - locked columns
     <div id="grid"></div>
     <script>